 - Automated License Plate Readers to aid traffic enforcement and reduce stop disparity

 This is just the beginning.
 I will continue pursuing everything it takes to ensure that our community is safe.
-To support our safety measures please speak at City Council meetings when these items are on the agenda or during non-agenda public comment periods at the beginning and end of Council meetings.
+To share your perspective on public safety, please speak at City Council meetings when specific items are on the agenda or during non-agenda public comment periods at the beginning and end of Council meetings.
 Please also speak during Public Safety Committee meetings and submit written comments to Mayor@cityofberkeley.info, Council@cityofberkeley.info and Policycommittee@cityofberkeley.info.

 Stay tuned for updates and calls to action: newsletter; FB; TW.